GreatCowBASIC/Help/output/md/concatenation.md

     Use #DEFINE  SYSDEFAULTCONCATSTRING  4

     'Then, use
     HSerPrint "A"+"123"   'will print A123.
-Without the SYSDEFAULTCONCATSTRING constant some microcontrollers may corrupt the result of the concatentation.
+Without the SYSDEFAULTCONCATSTRING constant some microcontrollers may corrupt the result of the concatenation.
 ```

+This concatenation constraint does not apply using concatenation as an
+assignment.

 <span class="strong">**Example 1:**</span>